Bring Your Own Proxy

 Step 5: Verify the proxy is connected

-Back on the Self-Hosted Proxies page, the new cluster appears once the proxy registers, with a count of connected proxies.
+Back on the Clusters page, the new account cluster appears once the proxy registers, with a count of connected proxies and an Online badge.
 A non-zero connected count means at least one replica is alive and exchanging mappings with management.

-Self-Hosted Proxies page showing a connected cluster with one proxy
+Clusters page showing a connected account cluster with one proxy

 You can also check the proxy's own health probe — by default it binds to localhost:8080 on the proxy host, so run this on the box itself: